-one evening I was restless, so I browsed my three–foot stack of cooking magazines and saw a few interesting recipes, like the following one.
+one evening I was restless, so I browsed my stack of cooking magazines and saw interesting recipes, like the following one.
 It appeared different with roasted potatoes.
 Over the years I have been bored with boiled potatoes, so bland, simple, so this recipe caught my attention.
-Plus, I had several fresh veggies which might be going bad in my fridge which I had to cook with quickly.
-Plus I also had on stock a few sausages which too I should use soon, otherwise they too would be tossed.
+Plus, I had several fresh veggies which needed to be used up pronto.
+Plus I also had on stock a few sausages which too I needed to cook, otherwise they would be tossed.
 Negatively, for me at least, there was way too much spice in this dish, but that issue would be instantly solved in a snap!!
 Eliminate them!
-Easy!

 Cook and Prep Time: 1 ¼ hour

 1 ¼ lb.
 Yukon potatoes, cut in ½ inch to 1-inch cubes –peeled or not, your choice

 4 Tbsp. vegetable oil, divided

 1 onion, chopped